 Make Your Own Baby Sling Carrier

-Edited by Angel Hammer, Eng, Robbi, Anonymous and 2 others
+Edited by Angel Hammer, Eng, Robbi, Lynn and 1 other

 Let's face it, times are tough for many people, and not everyone can afford an expensive baby sling or carrier.

 Baby wearing has been practiced in many cultures for hundreds of years.
 When done properly, it is not only safe, but extremely convenient as well.
 Babies who are worn are shown to be more easily soothed and they behave more calmly in general.

 Baby wearing is also a very good way to bond with your baby and can aid in calming a fussy and/or colicky baby, not to mention that it will free up your hands to do other things.
 With this method you can make a baby sling/carrier for free with things that you have already around your house.

 You will need three good quality T-shirts, a pair of scissors, and a piece of yarn (about six inches in length) to begin.
 This baby sling is not meant to be a permanent solution, you might want to purchase a more high quality sling or wrap if you want to use it for a very long period of time.
 This sling is suitable for about a month of regular usage.

 - 1Choose your T-shirts.You can choose the appropriate t-shirt size for this project by putting the t-shirt on with one arm through.
 The shirt should reach from your shoulder to your hip with room to fit a baby through.
 Generally you want two sizes above your normal size.Advertisement